subgeniuskitty/vvhitespace/README.md

 represented with the *whitespace characters* `[Tab]`, `[VTab]`, `[Space]`, and `[Newline]`.
 All other characters are considered commentary.

+VVhitespace makes a number of small changes to Whitespace with the intention of *taming* it by providing the tools necessary in order to make non-trivial whitespace-only applications.
+As proof of concept, I wrote an implementation of Hunt the Wumpus in VVhitespace.

 This repository includes several distinct parts:

   - A compiler, `vvc`, accepts human-readable VVhitespace source code and